-Most of the previous Joker iterations are highly entertaining, but I found myself annoyed during much of the film.
+Most of the best Joker actors are enjoyable to watch, but I found myself annoyed during much of the film.
 The Joker’s entertainment value usually comes from his reckless abandon mixed with his savant-like approach to anarchy.
 His actions are both erratic and calculated, like a concert pianist hitting all the wrong keys at all the right times.

 That concept is missing from this film — partly because Arthur is just sort of an inarticulate idiot in the most literal sense of the word.
 Joker as a comic book and movie character has traditionally been a truly extreme anarchist with no real filter, and even in The Dark Knight Trilogy Joker’s purpose was to inflict chaos on the self-righteous, but this movie suggests the Joker is a justified defender against a cruel world.

 Unfortunately, I think the most compelling parts of the Joker as a character were thrown out during the adaptation.
 There are three kinds of weird: Good-weird, bad-weird, and weird-weird.
 This movie has all three, but just not enough of the good-weird.

 In a surprising turn of events, the film goes too easy on superhero imagery.
 The attempt to inject this origin story with an authentic feel seems to undercut the unique style of the Joker, Gotham, and Batman comics.
 This human touch never really blossoms, and while The Dark Knight Trilogy showed how a gritty superhero movie can win the day, this movie shows us how realism in the genre can go too far.

 Joaquin Phoenix gives a great performance, but something that confused me was how emaciated he was as the Joker, and additionally how excited Todd Phillips seemed to be to show this off to the viewer.
 It all seemed super edgy for the sake of edginess without any foundation.